colbyn/colbyn/COMMUNITY-BUILDING.md

 Imagine someone build a self sustaining community of zealots and only zealots can discern good talent when they see it because they see it in themselves.
 In this case, the best of the talent pool comes to them inspired by their higher ideals and during times of crisis they may even stay within the organization because they are zealots and in this manner these organizations may rise where the others vanish from history because as they say the edge of chaos is the realm of maximum adaptability—where only zealots can linger because they are zealots—and in this manner new opportunities may be found and perhaps to the extent that whole new ecological niches can be created.

 Ultimately, someone should organize the zealots because zealots are best in an organized community.

+But I digress.

+Moving forward with these notes, the university model replaced monastic societies, perhaps there may be a viable model to replace academic societies and universities as a whole but one that better addresses the problems of our times.
+Perhaps one just has to be the first to think of a viable model for one ecological niche, that can then spread.